saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

   * Amazon
   * Google
   * Parallels / Odin
-# 7. Advantages of Virtual Machines.
+# 2. Advantages of Virtual Machine.
-* Virtualization can increase IT agility, flexibility and scalability while creating significant cost savings.
-Greater workload mobility, increased performance and availability of resources, automated operations – they’re all benefits of virtualization that make IT simpler to manage and less costly to own and operate.
-Additional benefits include:
+* The Virtualization can increase IT agility, flexibility and scalability while creating significant cost savings.
+It offers greater workload mobility, increased performance and availability of resources, automated operations – they’re all benefits of virtualization that make IT simpler to manage and less costly to own and operate.
+Advantages include:
-Reduced capital and operating costs.
+  - [ ] Reduced capital and operating costs.
   - [ ] Minimized or eliminated downtime.
   - [ ] Increased IT productivity, efficiency, agility and responsiveness.
   - [ ] Faster provisioning of applications and resources.
   - [ ] Greater business continuity and disaster recovery.
   - [ ] Simplified data center management.
   - [ ] Availability of a true Software-Defined Data Center..
+# 3. Disadvantages of Virtual Machine.
+* Inspite of having so many advantages VMs also have some disadvantages:-
+- [ ] Running more than one virtual machine can lead to an unstable output.
+- [ ] Virtual machines are less efficient and slow running than a physical machine.